iMicknl/search-ui-azure-connector/README.md

 ## Sample

 A sample using the more advanced features of Search UI can be found [here](./sample), built via [Create React App](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app).
-Checkout the live demo of [Search UI with Azure Cognitive Search](https://codesandbox.io/s/search-ui-nycjobs-d79oq).
+Checkout the live demo of [Search UI with Azure Cognitive Search](https://azurecognitivesearchui.z19.web.core.windows.net) or have a look at the [code sandbox](https://codesandbox.io/s/search-ui-nycjobs-d79oq).